zendesk/gptr-mcp/README.md

   gpt-mcp-server
 ```

+**Note**: The Docker image uses Python 3.11 to meet the requirements of gpt-researcher >=0.12.16.
+If you encounter errors during the build, ensure you're using the latest Dockerfile from this repository.

 Once the server is running, you'll see output indicating that the server is ready to accept connections.
 You can verify it's working by:

 1. Accessing the OpenAPI docs at http://localhost:8000/docs